t36k/t36k.github.io/README.md

 # t36k.github.io
-This project will be a gallery for my artwork dawg.
+This project will be a gallery for my artwork.